Breastfeeding: Religion

 In some cultures, people who have been breastfed by the same woman are milk-siblings who are equal in legal and social standing to a consanguineous sibling.
 Islam has a complex system of rules regarding this, known as Rada (fiqh).
 Like the Christian practice of godparenting, milk kinship established a second family that could take responsibility for a child whose biological parents came to harm.
 "Milk kinship in Islam thus appears to be a culturally distinctive, but by no means unique, institutional form of adoptive kinship."

 In Western countries, differences in breastfeeding practices have also been observed according to the affiliation or practice of Christian religions; unaffiliated and Protestant women exhibit higher rates of breastfeeding.

 Transgender women

-Milk production can be induced in transgender women by the use of hormone medications, although the volume of milk produced is too small to be used as a significant source of nutrition for an infant.
+Milk production can be induced in transgender women by the use of hormone medication, usually a galactagogue similarly to induced lactation in cisgender women, with domperidone being a common choice.
+Induced lactation without the use of galactagogues has also been demonstrated in at least two cases using a modified feminizing hormone therapy featuring progesterone and nipple stimulation, with eventual successful production of breast milk.
 In one case report, a transgender woman was able to produce 7 mL of milk per day with hormone treatment.
+A different transgender woman was able to produce 8 oz of milk per day achieving "sufficient breast milk volume to be the sole source of nourishment for her child for six weeks."
+Several studies analyzing milk samples from trans women have found them to contain nutrients within parameters suitable for nursing.

+A 2018 survey of medical professionals with attending a WPATH event where 34% of the surveyed professionals had met a transgender patient expressing interest in induced lactation, 21% of them knew of providers who facilitated lactation for transgender patients, and 9% had themselves helped trans women induce lactation.